CWG-DS/IMDB_Series_Decline/README.md

 It must be stated that while many different factors come in to play when it comes to a series cancelation, its quality as measured by its rating is certainly one.

 Going forward it would be interesting to increase our sample and include TV Series with different life spans and aim to determine the critical rating threshold that predicts its cancelation.
-One possible approach to this calculation is by using a sigmoid dosage mortality curve, an approach widely use in pharmacology.
+One possible approach to this calculation is by using a sigmoid dosage mortality curve, an approach widely used in pharmacology.
 Here we would aim to determine the rating at which 50% of TV Series get canceled.